Computational Indistinguishability between Quantum States and Its Cryptographic Application: Introduction

 \subsection{Our Contributions}

-This paper shows three cryptographic properties of \QSCDFF\ and its application to quantum cryptography.
-These properties are summarized as follows. ({\it i})~\QSCDFF\ has the {\em trapdoor property}; namely, for any given hidden permutation $\pi\in{\cal K}_n$, we can efficiently distinguish between $\rho_\pi^+$ and $\rho_\pi^-$. ({\it ii})~The average-case hardness of \QSCDFF\ over a randomly chosen permutation $\pi\in {\cal K}_n$ coincides with its worst-case hardness. ({\it iii})~\QSCDFF\ is computationally at least as hard in the worst case as the {\em graph automorphism problem} (GA), where GA is the graph-theoretical problem defined as: \begin{quote} {\sc Graph Automorphism Problem (GA):}\\ {\sf input:} an undirected graph $G = (V,E)$;\\ {\sf output:} YES if $G$ has a non-trivial automorphism, and NO otherwise. \end{quote} Since there is no known efficient algorithmic solution for GA, the third property suggests that \QSCDFF\ should be hard to solve.
-In a certain restricted case, we can actually show without any assumption that no time-unbounded quantum algorithm can solve $o(n\log{n})$-\QSCDFF .
-Making use of the aforementioned three cryptographic properties, we can design a computationally-secure quantum PKC where its security relies on the worst-case hardness of GA.
-The following subsection discusses in depth numerous advantages of using \QSCDFF\ as a basis of secure quantum cryptosystems.
+This paper presents three properties of \QSCDFF\ and their direct implications toward building a secure quantum cryptographic scheme.
+These properties are summarized as follows. ({\it i})~\QSCDFF\ has a {\em trapdoor}; namely, we can efficiently distinguish between $\rho_\pi^+$ and $\rho_\pi^-$ if $\pi\in{\cal K}_n$ is known. ({\it ii})~The average-case hardness of \QSCDFF\ over a randomly chosen permutation $\pi\in {\cal K}_n$ coincides with its worst-case hardness. ({\it iii})~\QSCDFF\ is computationally at least as hard in the worst case as the {\em graph automorphism problem} (GA), where GA is the graph-theoretical problem defined as: \begin{quote} {\sc Graph Automorphism Problem (GA):}\\ {\sf input:} an undirected graph $G = (V,E)$, where $V$ is a set of nodes and $E$ is a set of edges;\\ {\sf output:} YES if $G$ has a non-trivial automorphism, and NO otherwise. \end{quote} Since there is no known efficient algorithmic solution for GA, the third property suggests that \QSCDFF\ should be difficult to solve in polynomial time.
+We are also able to show, without any assumption, that no time-unbounded quantum algorithm can solve $o(n\log{n})$-\QSCDFF .
+Making use of the aforementioned three cryptographic properties, we can design a computationally-secure quantum PKC whose security relies on the worst-case hardness of GA.
+The following subsection will discuss in depth numerous advantages of using \QSCDFF\ as a basis of secure quantum cryptosystems.

-Furthermore, we give a generalization of \QSCDFF , called \QSCDC , and show its cryptographic properties: ({\it i}) the trapdoor property and ({\it ii}) the equivalence between its average-case and worst-case hardness.
-This new problem becomes a basis for another public-key cryptosystem that can encrypt messages longer than those in \QSCDFF .
+As a further generalization of \QSCDFF , we present another distinction problem \QSCDC , which satisfies the following cryptographic properties: ({\it i}) it has a trapdoor and ({\it ii}) its average-case hardness coincides with the worst-case hardness.
+This new problem becomes a basis for another public-key cryptosystem that can encrypt messages longer than those encrypted by the encryption scheme based on \QSCDFF .